zgompert/ChumashWGSmapping/README.md

 $pm->wait_all_children;
 ```
 Key command options are `-ax asm5` which species the sequence divergence and `--eqx` which specifies CIGAR output needed.
 For `plotsr` `-H` and `-W` specify dimensions of the plot.

+The main tabular SV output from `SyRI` are the *out files.
+The format is described [here](https://schneebergerlab.github.io/syri/fileformat.html).
+This includes information on SVs and alignments within SVs.
+HDRs are highly divergent regions that did not align.
+These could be interesting and can be output (in terms of sequence) by `SyRI` with a command line option.
+The plots from `plotsr` are in the same result directory.
+A few notes on these: (i) the bigger Ch8 inversion seems to obscure other SV when present, (ii) the focal color region from the GWA (about 60-65 Mbps for the two reference genomes) contains multiple called SV, including a good sized inversion and what I think are smaller duplications and translocations from elewhere on Ch8 (clearly relevant for ideas about aggregation of loci in supergenes), and (iii) the region contains a number of HDRs.

+My next step is to really overlap the SV calls (summarize in `R` from the *out files) and overlay them on the GWA plots to see how these signals really line up.
+A few notes additional notes for next time

+- I am not quite sure what an inverted alignment relative to an inversion looks like in `SyRI` (is it then syntenic); this is relevant for how we call the SV (I mostly want it relative to whatever the main orientation is.
+- What is the bigger Ch8 inversion doing to recombination.
+- Do I want/need to cluster SV, or is it better to think of them separately.
+I saw some sort of graph-based approach for SV clustering that I think is new.
+I want to look into this at least.